notcancername/Osmium/README.md

-# MinecraftClone
+# Osmium
-A MC clone in C, protocol-compatible with 1.9.
+A MC clone in C, protocol-compatible with 1.9.4

 Dependencies (Linux):
 - libpng